TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_high_priority_soc.md

     - SOC 1,2 are triggered by EPWM0SOCA signal.
     - SOC 0,3 are triggered by EPWM0SOCB signal.
     - Conversion sequence : SOC 1 --> SOC 2 --> SOC 0 --> SOC 3
 PPB Configurations :
 - (done through Syscfg for ADC 0-3. done through Code below for ADC 4 for reference)
 - All PPBx in ADCy are configured for respective SOCx for delay in trigger to signal capture.
+\endcond

+\cond SOC_AM261X
+- ADC0  (done through Syscfg)
+    - SOC 0-3 are in Round Robin (no high priority selected)
+    - all SOC are triggered by EPWM0SOCA signal.
+    - Conversion sequence : SOC 0 --> SOC 1 --> SOC 2 --> SOC 3

+- ADC1  (done through Syscfg)
+    - SOC 0-3 are in High Priority (SOC 4-15 are in low priority mode by default)
+    - SOC 1,2 are triggered by EPWM0SOCA signal.
+    - SOC 0,3 are triggered by EPWM0SOCB signal.
+    - Conversion sequence : SOC 1 --> SOC 2 --> SOC 0 --> SOC 3

+- ADC2  (done through Syscfg)
+    - SOC 0 are in High Priority (SOC 1-15 are in low priority mode by default)
+    - SOC 0-3 are triggered by EPWM0SOCA signal.
+    - Conversion sequence : SOC 0 --> SOC 1 --> SOC 2 --> SOC 3

+- ADC2  (reset and done through the code for reference.
+Can also be set from syscfg)
+    - SOC 0 are in High Priority (SOC 1-15 are in low priority mode by default)
+    - SOC 1,2 are triggered by EPWM0SOCA signal.
+    - SOC 0,3 are triggered by EPWM0SOCB signal.
+    - Conversion sequence : SOC 1 --> SOC 2 --> SOC 0 --> SOC 3
+PPB Configurations :
+- (done through Syscfg for ADC 0-2. done through Code below for ADC 2 for reference)
+- All PPBx in ADCy are configured for respective SOCx for delay in trigger to signal capture.
+\endcond

 The example does the below